LUSFiber: History

 As per the requirements of Local Government Fair Competition Act (LGFCA), LUS conducted a Feasibility Study and presented the study in November 2004.
 The Lafayette city-parish council voted to adopt the study and proceed with the sale of bonds by resolution in December 2004 and opted to forgo a referendum.
 This resolution resulted in a petition for a referendum in January 2005 and a subsequent lawsuit in February.
 The petition was conducted by a non-profit group calling themselves Fiber411.com.
 The group was founded by 3 citizens of Lafayette who spoke out at the public hearings against the Feasibility Study and later joined by other volunteers and concerned citizens.
 While some accused the group of being shills for Bellsouth and Cox, the three were of backgrounds in oil and gas leasing, home building and oilfield engineering respectively, had never met prior to November 2004 and had no ties to the communications industry nor local government.

-The petition was participated in by members of Fiber411.com and community volunteers as well as volunteers from Bellsouth and Cox.
-The petition was highly contested by the administration and was ultimately not recognized as a valid petition.
+The petition was participated in by members of Fiber411.com and community volunteers and volunteers from Bellsouth and Cox.
+The administration highly contested the petition, which was ultimately not recognized as valid.
 Fiber411.com, being a volunteer group, decided not to sue to enforce the petition due to lack of funds.
 Bellsouth filed suit over the petition and won.
-The decision was based on the judge's determination that the city had used the incorrect set of Louisiana State laws to seek sale of bonds that precluded a referendum mechanism.
+The decision was based on the judge's determination that the city had used the incorrect set of Louisiana State laws to seek a sale of bonds that precluded a referendum mechanism.
 The district court decision further ruled that the petition used by Fiber411 was written to appeal to the correct set of state laws that the city should have been using.
-The city of Lafayette then had to decide if it would try again for to sell bonds with or without a referendum.
+The city of Lafayette then had to decide if it would try again to sell bonds with or without a referendum.
 The city decided to have a referendum.

-The council members of the city-parish government prior to 2005 had stated that they did not want a "media bloodbath" between the city and he incumbents and that was their reason to deny a referendum.
+The council members of the city-parish government before 2005 had stated that they did not want a "media bloodbath" between the city and the incumbents, which was their reason for denying a referendum.
 In the end, the city of Lafayette hosted a series of "Town Hall" meetings where the Fiber project was discussed.
-Local Political Action Committees calling themselves LafayetteYes and LafayetteComingTogether made up largely of political allies of the Administration, consultants, etc. raised and spent over $300,000 for media campaigns.
-Fiber411.com spent approximately $10,000 and Bellsouth spent less than $5,000.
+Local Political Action Committees calling themselves LafayetteYes and LafayetteComingTogether, composed largely of political allies of the Administration, consultants, etc., raised and spent over $300,000 for media campaigns.
+Fiber411.com spent approximately $10,000, and Bellsouth spent less than $5,000.
 Cox spent $0.00 on the campaign.
-As such, the media campaign was very one sided.
+As such, the media campaign was very one-sided.